Stocks Advance As Holidays Near - UrduPoint

 Consumers remain upbeat despite the numerous challenges, "setting the stage for continued growth in early 2022," said Lynn Franco, head of economic indicators at the Conference board which carries out the consumer sentiment survey.

-"Crucially, concerns about inflation declined after hitting a 13-year high last month, suggesting that fears over rising prices may be plateauing," said Matt Weller, head of global research at forex.com.

-Global equities had recovered Tuesday from a fierce Omicron-fuelled sell-off but natural gas prices spiked to record peaks on winter demand and supply fears, fanning inflation woes.
+Global equities had recovered Tuesday from a fierce Omicron-fueled sell-off but natural gas prices spiked to record peaks on winter demand and supply fears, fanning inflation woes.

 Inflation has been a major preoccupation for consumers and policymakers in recent months, with central banks starting to withdraw stimulus and tighten monetary policy to combat soaring prices.